dharryc/hhDungeon/README.md

 -----
 ### Enemy rooms

-Enemy rooms will contain 1-3 enemies of varying difficulty.
+Enemy rooms will contain 1-3 (5 for slimes) enemies of varying difficulty.
 As far as mechanics go, the inital room generation will use the difficulty level to weigh first the number of enemies in the room, and once there's been a decision on how many enemies there are, it will also generate those enemies to have some level of difficulty and loot.
 The room might(?) contain some retreat option, but thats something for later to decide.

  ### Loot rooms